-New Britain Borough’s first comprehensive plan was prepared in 1969 for the Borough and has guided local planning and zoning decisions for more than 30 years.
-With the significant changes that had occurred in the central Bucks County area during this period, the borough set out to update its comprehensive plan in 2007 to improve the resident quality of life and provide policies to address the future development of the borough.
+New Britain Borough’s first comprehensive plan was prepared in 1969 for the Borough and has guided local planning and zoning decisions ever since.
+The Borough last updated the plan in 2020 to improve the resident quality of life and provide policies to address the future development of the borough.
 As this is an implementable plan it is reviewed on a regular basis and is scheduled for an overhaul approximately every ten years to ensure the plan takes into account any significant changes that have happened in and around the borough.

 In October 2019, Borough Council did approve an Active Transportation Plan for the Borough to help achieve walkability.
 This plan is incorporated into the 2020 Comprehensive Plan Update.

 2016 Main Street Study